vshymanskyy/wasm2mpy/README.md

 # wasm2mpy

-Convert `WebAssembly` binary into a `MicroPython` module and run it dynamically on a Raspberry Pi Pico, ESP8266, ESP32, etc.
+Convert `WebAssembly` binary into a `MicroPython` module and load it dynamically on a Raspberry Pi Pico, ESP8266, ESP32, etc.

 > [!IMPORTANT]
-> **This is purely a Proof-of-Concept, not optimized or ready for actual use.**
+> **This is a Proof-of-Concept, not optimized or ready for actual use.**
-> Some builds currently fail because ABI libraries are not being linked.
-> 🚧 This is Work-In-Progress 🚧

 | App \ Target   | x86   | x64   | armv6m  | armv7m | armv7emsp   | armv7emdp   | esp8266  | esp32      |
 |----------------|-------|-------|---------|--------|-------------|-------------|----------|------------|